airladon/ThisIGet/src/content/Math/Geometry_1/Polygon/discover/simple/content.md

 <hintLow>
 Here is an example of making a triangle into a quadrangle.
 By changing one side into two, you effectively add an additional side to the shape.

 The shape is now made up of 2 triangles.
-What is the internal angle?
+What is the total angle?

 ![](quad.png)